Moscow, Kyiv exchange accusations after Ukrainian nuclear plant shelled

-It said that as a result, the generating capacity of one unit had been reduced and power supply to another had been cut.
-In addition, the nearby city of Enerhodar was suffering from problems with its power and water supplies, it added in a statement.
+In a late night address he demanded sanctions on the entire Russian nuclear industry.

-"Fortunately, the Ukrainian shells did not hit the oil and fuel facility and the oxygen plant nearby, thus avoiding a larger fire and a possible radiation accident," it said.
+"It is a purely a security issue.
+Those who create nuclear threats to other nations are certainly not capable of using nuclear technologies safely," he said.

-Ukraine's state nuclear power company, Energoatom, earlier said Russia had shelled the plant, but that it was still operational and no radioactive discharges had been detected.
-Two of the six reactors are still operating.
+The Russian defence ministry said the generating capacity of one unit had been reduced and power supply to another had been cut.
+In addition, the nearby city of Enerhodar had power and water supply problems, it said.

-"The possible consequences of hitting an operating reactor are equivalent to the use of an atomic bomb," Ukraine's foreign ministry said on Twitter, accusing Russia of resorting to "numerous provocations" at the plant.
+"Fortunately, the Ukrainian shells did not hit the oil and fuel facility and the oxygen plant nearby, thus avoiding a larger fire and a possible radiation accident," a ministry statement said.

 Enerhodar and the nearby nuclear plant were seized by invading Russian troops in early March, and are still close to the frontline.